RobTillaart/I2C_PWM_generator/README.md

 These are addressed as register 0, 1, 2, 3, 4, 5.

+## Commands

-### Commands
+### Set

-The command to set a PWM value from another MCU is straightforward.
+The command to set a PWM value is straightforward.
-It could look like this.
+It looks like this.

 ```cpp
 #include "Wire.h"